 Calculating CTC, gross and net salary is pretty simple if you have identified all the components correctly and accurately.

-We'll suppose that Disha has applied to Firm X for a job and received a pay package, of which the details are given below:
+Let’s take an example – Let’s say that Disha has applied to Firm X for a job and received a pay package, of which the details are given below:

 |Salary Component||Amount (Annual, INR)|